violapterin/dotfiles/notes/Managing_LaTeX_packages_and_fonts.md

 ## Changing Font Globally

 Having installed relevant packages, we have to find the usage of that font in question.
+The following method works for `pdftex` only, not for `xetex` or `luatex`.
 We first consider to change font globally, that is throughout the whole document.
 A good reference is [The LaTeX Font Catalogue](http://www.tug.dk/FontCatalogue/).
 For example, there was several variations of Garamond on [The LaTeX Font Catalogue](http://www.tug.dk/FontCatalogue/).
 As I recall, not everyone works with mathematical formulae.
 One that works reads (comments being mine)

     \usepackage{garamondx}% default font: Garamond
     \usepackage[garamondx,cmbraces]{newtxmath}% math supporting package